 Since the human body can’t produce omega-3s, these fats are referred to as “essential fats,” meaning that you have to get them from your diet.

 The American Heart Association (AHA) recommends eating at least two portions of fish per week, particularly oily fish, which is rich in omega-3 fatty acids (

 There are many types of omega-3 fats, which differ based on their chemical shape and size.
 Here are the three most common:

-The only difference is that the last double bond is six carbons from the omega end of the fatty acid molecule.
+Like omega-3s, omega-6 fatty acids are polyunsaturated fatty acids.
+However, the last double bond is six carbons from the omega end of the fatty acid molecule.

 Omega-6 fatty acids are also essential, so you need to obtain them from your diet.

 They mainly provide energy.
 The most common omega-6 fat is linoleic acid, which the body can convert to longer omega-6 fats such as arachidonic acid (AA) (